MobileNet is a light-weight computer vision model designed to be used in mobile applications.

 parameters to perform further convolution in-depth dimension.

-depth filter, giving us a total of 36 ( = 27 +9)
+depth filters, giving us a total of 36 (= 27 + 9)

-filters giving us a total of 81 parameters.
+filters, giving us a total of 81 parameters.

 Depthwise separable convolution is a depthwise convolution followed by a pointwise convolution, as follows: